OctopusDeploy/blog/blog/2021-10/telemetry-crows-nest/index.md

 #### Apdex route difference

 We can use Crow's Nest to view the differences in routes across different versions.
-The project routes improved between 2020.6 and 2021.1, as indicated by the green difference indicators for the Apdex score.
+The project routes improved between 2020.6 and 2021.1, as denoted by the green difference indicators for the Apdex score.

 ![Apdex Routes Difference](apdex-route-diff.png "Apdex Routes Difference")